-We offer a secured campus, healthy meals/snacks, computers with learning games for children age three and up, access to an on-call Nurse, preventive health care opportunities like physicals, dental screening, and updated immunizations.
+We offer a secured center, healthy meals/snacks, computers with learning games for children age three and up, access to an on-call Nurse, preventive health care opportunities like physicals, dental screening and updated immunizations.
 Plus we have more space for each child which exceeds State licensing regulations.

 The center is staffed with 20 teachers and 8 support staff.
 Our staff exceeds credentialing needed to fill their positions.
 The staff’s education ranges from minimum requirements to B.S. degrees in Early Childhood as well as continuing education.
 We train our staff in CPR, First Aid, Safety as well as two in-house training sessions per year.

 We also have three “Teacher Trainee” positions for Oneida Enrolled individuals who are interested in teaching or child care work.
 These positions cover extensive child care training.

 At the time of the Center opening the population of children were predominately from the workers of the Oneida Nation Casinos.
 This quickly changed within the first two years when fees were set.
 Now our family population consists of departments within the tribe, and the public.

 The center was opened to the public December 1994, twenty-four hours a day and seven days a week.
 We served children from the ages of six weeks – twelve years of age.
 We have since changed our hours of operation to 6:15 a.m. – 5:15 p.m.
 Monday thru Friday, and we care for children from six weeks of age – five years of age (not in Kindergarten).

 The center is subsidized an average of 82% by the Oneida Nation, which allows OCC to charge minimal fees.
 The Center can now house 91 children.
 We are three out of five stars on YoungStar rating scale.
 We choose to be State Licensed by the State of Wisconsin.